 Safari tents were arguably the first ever glam camping tents used back in the 1900s, when wealthy American and Brits started venturing out in the unexplored wilderness of Africa.
 What makes them so luxurious is the fact that they are basically a mansion with canvas walls that you can decorate as you please.

 The geodesic tent is similar in structure to the dome tent, but it comes with an extra set of poles that construct a more spacious interior.
 In addition to this, geodesic tents are far more resilient in extreme weather conditions.
 This makes them the appropriate choice for adventure and mountaineering camping, especially during the winter.
+This is the type of tent you should consider for your winter hiking adventure.

 Yurts have been used by the nomadic Mongolian tribes of Central Asia for centuries as portable abodes.
 The glamping industry reimagined them into luxury camping accommodations.
 Nowadays, they are equipped with air conditioning, central heating, private bathrooms, and even hot tubs.
+If you want to see exactly what we are talking about, check out our guide on the best glamping destinations in Europe.
+You will find there some luxury lodging like you never thought existed.

 The tunnel tent is the perfect choice for campers who enjoy having a little more leg room.
 When joined together, their curved poles create a tunnel structure, hence its name.
 The average tunnel tent can comfortably fit four campers, but larger models are available on the market as well.
 It’s recommended for campsites and not hikes, as it is rather heavy.

+Next on our list of things to consider before choosing between camping vs glamping are teepees.
 Similarly to yurts, teepees are another type of traditional dwelling that has been revamped for glamping purposes.
 Characteristic to Native Americans, they are cone-shaped constructions customarily covered with animal furs.
 Their design is slightly different on site (sans animal furs, most notably).

 Remember those triangular tents your parents used to have?
 They are known as ridge tents, and they consist of two poles at either end that join together in that classic shape.
 They aren’t popular these days, but some campers still enjoy them for their retro vibe.

 Glamping pods benefit from a wide range of integrated services, such as private bathrooms, kitchen areas, jacuzzis, spas, and more.
 They manage to offer immersion in nature without sacrificing one bit of your comfort and luxury.
+This is where your camping vs glamping dilemma comes in: do you want a more sauvage tent experience or do you prefer the conditions of a 4-stars hotel in the heart of the wilderness?
+You can make up your mind by learning more about comfort and conditions from our ultimate guide to glamping.

 Glamping in a treehouse is the ideal blend between deluxe amenities and fond childhood memories.
 It is a unique accommodation that will definitely provide you with an unforgettable experience.
 Plus, it is ideal for glamping with kids.
+In the camping vs glamping debate, glamping wins on this one.

 Also known as the vis-à-vis tent, the family tent consist of two facing sleeping sections joined together by a common area.
 It is thus perfect for families of four or more.
 It also emulates the layout of an actual home for added comfort.